cpieloth/git2version/docs/index.rst

 Welcome to git2version's documentation!
 =======================================

-Generate version based on git.
+Generate a semantic version based on git.

 .. toctree::
    :maxdepth: 1